-Kammara Sambhavam Review: Dileep's Much Awaited Film Has Hit The Theatres!
+Kammara Sambhavam Review: Satirical Connection Between History And Lies!

 Plot

-The story of Kammara Sambhavam is set in different time periods.
-Kammaran It takes us through the different stages of the life of a freedom-fighter named Kammaran, who worked with the Indian Liberation Party (ILP).
+Kammaran Nambiar is the senior most member of a party named ILP, which doesn't have much power now.
+A group of Liquor barons decide to make a film based on the life of Kammaran for various reasons and they rope in a film-maker from Tamil.
+The events that follow have been narrated in a special manner in Kammara Sambhavam.

-Meet the cast & crew members of Kammara Sambhavam here..
+At first, let's see how the cast & crew members of Kammara Sambhavam have fared for the movie..

 Dileep As Kammaran